 The genetic variability of bacteria is attributable to intracellular and intercellular mechanisms.
 Bacterial replication occurs solely via binary fission (cell division).

 - Exchange of larger gene segments between bacteria that have a similar gene sequence via homologous recombination

-- Uptake of free segments of naked bacterial DNA from the surrounding through the cell membrane (only competent bacteria) → combination of new DNA material with bacterial pre-existing DNA → degradation of unused DNA → expression of new genes → transformation process
+- Uptake of free segments of naked bacterial DNA (released by bacterial lysis) from the surrounding through the cell membrane (only competent bacteria) → combination of new DNA material with bacterial pre-existing DNA → degradation of unused DNA → expression of new genes → transformation process

-- F+: bacteria with a that contain genes for sex pilus (to attach to recipient cell) and the F factor; act as donors
+- F+: bacteria with a that contains genes for sex pilus (to attach to recipient cell) and the F factor (act as donors)

 - F+ bacteria connect with F- bacteria via the sex pilus → a single strand of DNA (no chromosomal DNA) is transferred from the F+ bacteria to the F- bacteria (mating bridge)